Education

 We can lead or arrange local history walks, guided by prior appointment or self-guided with information from the museum.

 We have a large archive, increasingly digitised, of photographic and other resources - diaries, maps, videos - to the area.
-Many of our photographs and maps are displayed on the digital kiosk in the museum, and we can come and speak to your group.
+Many of our photographs and maps are displayed on the digital kiosk in the museum, but by no means all.